chuckstack/chuckstack.github.io/src-ls/stack-academy.md

 - Teach your operations team how to best prepare for AI automation and AI safety.
 - Teach your users how to start thinking about automation in their role.

 stack-academy is more than just technical training.
 Changing systems is difficult.
 We help you understand how to create the most benefit with the least effort.
-We help you implement your plan get the most of AI.
+We help you implement your plan get the most from AI.
 We help you hire the right people to fill the [superclerk](./terminology.html#superclerk) promise.

 Here are the most common questions: